twinspire/Twinspire/README.md

  * Some simple GUI components

 ## Installation
-There is currently no Haxe repository despite a `haxelib.json` file exists.
-Instead, you should clone this repository on your computer and make it a haxelib dev directory.
+You can either clone this repository on your computer and make it a haxelib dev directory (may be stable, use with caution).

     haxelib git twinspire https://github.com/twinspire/Twinspire.git

+Or install it directly from Haxelib (stable release):

+    haxelib install twinspire

 ## Community and Support
 If you find a bug or an issue, please use the issue tracker here.